.CIN File Extension

 Delphine Software CIN Video

-A CIN file is a video used in the MS-DOS version of the video game Fade to Black.
+A CIN file may also be a video used in the MS-DOS version of the video game Fade to Black.
 It contains a scene played within the game.
 CIN files are quite uncommon, so most popular media players cannot play them.

 Fade to Black was a third-person shooter and puzzle-solving game produced by Delphine Software International, a French video game developer.
 It was a sequel to Flashback: The Quest for Identity, and it starred that game's protagonist, Conrad B. Hart.
 In Fade to Black, Conrad must reclaim Earth from the alien Morphs.